alex-bellon/wikipedia/README.md

 - [Unsinkable aircraft carrier](https://en.wikipedia.org/wiki/Unsinkable_aircraft_carrier) - a term sometimes used to refer to a geographical or political island that is used to extend the power projection of a military force.
 - [Vehicle registration plates of the Northwest Territories](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_the_Northwest_Territories) - In 1970, to celebrate the centennial of the territory, a unique polar bear-shaped plate was introduced.
 The basic bear shape has been retained ever since, and the plate is now a registered trademark of the Government of the Northwest Territories.
 - [Veterstrikdiploma](https://en.wikipedia.org/wiki/Veterstrikdiploma) - a diploma which children between 5 and 6 years can get in the Netherlands and Belgium after they manage to tie their shoelaces by themselves.
 Veterstrikdiploma is sometimes used as a derogatory term for a diploma or degree which is deemed worthless
+- [What-not](https://en.wikipedia.org/wiki/What-not) - a piece of furniture derived from the French étagère, which was exceedingly popular in England in the first three-quarters of the 19th century.
+It usually consists of slender uprights or pillars, supporting a series of shelves for holding china, ornaments, trifles, or "what nots", hence the allusive name.

 ### Food
 - [99 Flake](https://en.wikipedia.org/wiki/99_Flake) - A 99 Flake can refer to any of three possible items: an ice cream cone with a Cadbury Flake inserted in it; the Cadbury-produced Flake bar itself specially made for insertion into an ice cream cone; or a wrapped ice cream cone product marketed by Cadbury.